-Scale: One Inch to One Mile = $\frac{1}{63,360}$
+Scale: One Inch to One Mile = $\frac{1}{63,360}$ Miles

-Air photographs covering this map area may be obtained through the National Air Photographic Library, Topographical Survey, Ottawa, Ontario.
-Copies of this map may be obtained from the Director, Geological Survey of Canada, Ottawa.
+Air photographs covering this map-area may be obtained through the National Air Photographic Library, Topographical Survey, Ottawa, Ontario.

-Airborne Magnetic Survey, June 1964 to February 1966, by Canadian Aero Service Limited, Ottawa.
+Airborne Magnetic Survey, June to September, 1961, by Aero Surveys Ltd.

-No correction has been made for regional variation
+No correction has been made for regional variation.

-The planimetry for this map was obtained from topographical map sheets published by the Department of Mines and Technical Surveys.
+The planimetry for this map was obtained from topographical map sheets, published by the Department of Mines and Technical Surveys.